 Why You Should Work On A Superyacht

 Working on a superyacht is not for everyone, but it is for anyone who doesn’t really want to work in an office.

 But not everyone who leaves their home in pursuit of a job in yachting is going to make it.

-There are a lot of people that come looking for a job that never get one and have to go back home, but that doesn’t have to be you.
+There are a lot of people that come looking for a job but never get one and have to go back home, but that doesn’t have to be you.